Awesome

 Other features include:

-- A Renovate-ready repository with pull request for automated dependency updates
+- A Renovate-ready repository with pull request diffs provided by flux-local

 - Integrated GitHub Actions with helpful workflows.